Learn To Love Yourself

 Often we are loathe to accept ourself entirely.
 We reject certain things about ourself that we deem unacceptable or bad and often hide these characteristics and behaviour from others.

 But we can never love ourself if we only accept the “nicer” parts of us.
-Self-love is the result of recognizing, accepting and integrating every part of us – the light and the shadow.
+Self-love is the result of recognising, accepting and integrating every part of us – the light and the shadow.

 A big problem with repressing parts of ourself is that dark aspects can sabotage us.
 When they are not integrated within our wholeness they are very limiting.